KevinKra/DeepThought/README.md

 # ThinkDeeper

 ThinkDeeper is an application designed around providing users with a platform to rapidly study flashcards regarding various topics.
+Simply log in, choose a card pack you would like to study, then begin studying!

 ## Installation